Kerbal Space Program - Initial Impressions

 In the Vehicle Assembly Building of your space center, you first have to choose a command pod.
 This is where your pilot for the vehicle will sit.
 There are some command pods that serve as satellites, which don't have room for a pilot, that you can use as well, but piloting them is tougher because while they're in the atmosphere, you can't do much to control the direction the satellite flies, so you'll have to design it to be rather straight and aerodynamic until it makes it into space.

-Next you select your fuel and engines.
+Next, you select your fuel and engines.
 Even in campaign mode with the materials gated off, you start with several options in terms of getting off the ground.
 Some engines can be controlled manually so you can set the amount of thrust to your liking.
 Others are boosters, which are always firing at 100% until they use up their fuel and you can't turn them off once they start.
 Due to this minor detail, and the fact that controlling your ship's flight while an engine is firing at 100% is a little more difficult, you usually want to use these up early in your staging sequence.

 Next, you need to add the pieces to make your ship more aerodynamic.
 Adding fins to the right spot in relation to your center of thrust and gravity is crucial to making sure your rocket can fly in a straight line.
 The same goes for how a bulky heat shield panel can screw up your rocket's shape and make it difficult to control at high speeds.
 This, of course, all changes dramatically once you get a ship out of the atmosphere.
 Wings, panels, and aerodynamics matter very little when there is no wind resistance to consider.

-You take all the pieces and snap them to place using the designer's click-n-drag interface to make your space ship.
+You take all the pieces and snap them into place using the designer's click-n-drag interface to make your spaceship.
 Once you've got your command pod, your fuel, your engines, and your wings set, you have a rocket that's ready to go... somewhere.
-However there are still a bunch of other tools available to further adjust your rocket's functions.
+However, there are still a bunch of other tools available to further adjust your rocket's functions.
 If you intend on bringing your Kerbal pilots back in one piece, you need to add a parachute to the pod.
 Maybe you want to add some decouplers so that your ship can break apart into a smaller shape once an engine is used up.
 You may also need to add heat shields to dissipate the accumulation of heat as your ship rises out of the atmosphere at blistering speeds.
 If you're playing the campaign, you may need to tack on a few science devices as well to gather more science points during the expedition.

 Finally, before you can send your ship to the launchpad to test it out, you need to figure out the staging sequence.
-The flight controls don't allow you to manipulate and control the various pieces of your ship individually, so if you're throttle is set to full, that is all your engines are set to max power.
+The flight controls don't allow you to manipulate and control the various pieces of your ship individually, so if your throttle is set to full, that is all your engines are set to max power.
 If you build one engine on top of another, having them fire at the same time will lead to some catastrophic results.
-Thus, you need to separate the precies moments when engines fire, when pieces decouple, and when parachutes open into stages.
+Thus, you need to separate the precious moments when engines fire, when pieces decouple, and when parachutes open into stages.
 When you've figured all that out, you can finally take it to the launchpad to watch it crash and burn, whereupon you can go back to the drawing board and further edit your design until you get it right.

 Initial Impression

 Kerbal Space Program is a thinking game.
 You have to consider many variables and factors that affect your rocket's ability to get to space and then consider even more once you get there.
-It's a tedious game that requires patience and thought to get things right, similar to how one might construct a miniature rocket from a toy store and launch it from a schoolyard, then having to gather the pieces when it comes crashing back down.
+It's a tedious game that requires patience and thought to get things right, similar to how one might construct a miniature rocket from a toy store and launch it from a schoolyard, then gather the pieces when it comes crashing back down.
 However, KSP gives players the tools to experiment and design a ship to their liking over and over again without having to pick up the pieces.
 It even gives players goals beyond simply getting the ship to fly.
-There's not much here for the player who wants an involved, action-packed experience, but for the player who's looking for video game that captures the essence of crafting a toy rocket and the achievement of going to the moon, Kerbal Space Program is worth the thought, the time, and the money.
+There's not much here for the player who wants an involved, action-packed experience, but for the player who's looking for a video game that captures the essence of crafting a toy rocket and the achievement of going to the moon, Kerbal Space Program is worth the thought, the time, and the money.